grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can _anyone_ my age create something stylish and desirable and new?
 This isn't just a review of _Curseborne_.
 It's also an examination of my youthful relationship with the original _World of Darkness_.
 The comparison might seem unfair, and it probably is, but I still believe better things are possible.
 I believe that, if we look at what made the OWoD work, we can create new urban settings just as good, if not better.

-As I wrote this review I came to the reckon that there are, obviously, five core elements to any urban fantasy roleplaying game:
+As I wrote this review I came to the reckon that there are five core elements to any urban fantasy roleplaying game:

 1. Monsters are real
 2. The world is darker
 3. Something hides the monsters
-4. Factions
+4. The splats
 5. Conflict

 It seems sensible to structure the review around them.
 I'll be looking at the fictional and meta aspects of each of these elements.
 The fiction adds a degree of consistency and realism that ground the setting, while the meta aspects support the fantasy of playing a monster.

-#### 1. The monsters are real
+#### 1. Monsters are real

 The core conceit of urban fantasy is, of course, that monsters are real.
-I won't elaborate further.
+It's kinda obvious, so I won't elaborate on it further.

 In _Curseborne_, the monsters are the Accursed.
 The world is filled with curses, but the Accursed are more cursed than most.
-So cursed they have internalised this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
+So cursed they have internalized this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without cool powers.

 #### 2. The world is darker